Indigenous Peoples Space: US Embassy

-Since 1999, when the United States Embassy relocated to a site west of Parliament Hill, the building on 100 Wellington has remained vacant.
+After the United States Embassy relocated to a site west of Parliament Hill 1999, the building became the property of the Government of Canada.
+The building was left vacant.

+Proposals for new use

 In 2001, Prime Minister Jean Chrétien's Liberal Government put forward the intent to transform the former embassy into a National Portrait Gallery, an effort to display some of the over 20,000 portrait paintings and photographs housed within the National Archives of Canada.
 However, when the Conservative government took power in 2006, the project was cancelled, and instead "...a national competition for private sector bidders to house the portraits in one of nine cities" was launched in November 2007.
 The following year, the competition was cancelled due to none of the bids meeting the government's expectations.

 In the summer of 2016, an online survey, and public consultations were conducted to determine the future use of 100 Wellington.
 Over 7,000 Canadian respondents completed the survey, with the final results revealing that the "Canada House" proposal, to house contemporary and historic Canadian artefacts, had the most support, while an art gallery and Indigenous cultural centre placed second and third respectively.

+Dedication to Indigenous Peoples

 On National Indigenous Peoples Day in 2017, Prime Minister Justin Trudeau announced the former United States Embassy would become an Indigenous Peoples Space, and represent the cultures and histories of the three indigenous groups of Canada; First Nations, Inuit, and Métis.

-Controversy

 The announcement of the dedication of 100 Wellington to the Indigenous Peoples was met with criticism by the Indigenous Task Force, part of the Royal Architectural Institute of Canada, made up of 30 Indigenous architects, students, interns, and academics.
 The designation of the former embassy was critiqued as not a culturally appropriate space for an Indigenous cultural centre, as the building's "...classical revival architecture style is most identified with colonization, "echoing structures of European authority".

-Demonstration

 After the designation of space to the Assembly of First Nations, Inuit, and Métis Nations, the Algonquin Anishinabeg Nation protested for equal partnership of the space as the location sits on the unceded territory of the Algonquin Nation.
 After repeated and rejected requests to the Canadian government, the Nation's Grand Chief, Verna Polson, commenced a hunger and water strike in the summer of 2019, blocking the main entrance of the 100 Wellington building.
 After 41 hours, the federal government granted the Algonquin Nation as a fourth partner to the project.